-Cycling in the Peak District is my new guidebook covering moderately easy to moderately energetic routes in the Peak District.
+Cycling in the Peak District (2nd edition) is my newly updated guidebook covering moderately easy to moderately energetic routes in the Peak District.

 There’s 20 half and full day routes ranging between 15 and 65km long (8-40 miles) with a finale 21st route of a multi-day “Tour de Peak District” which surprisingly 😉 circumnavigates the entire Peak District.